-After the samedan transport hub, we reach La Punt-Chamues-ch with its magnificent patrician houses.
-On the edge of the wide plain are villages, mighty houses tell stories of harsh winters.
+After the Samedan transport hub, we reach La Punt-Chamues-ch with its magnificent patrician houses.
+On the edge of the vast plain lie villages, mighty houses tell stories of harsh winters.
 We drive up and down the edge of the national park, which was founded in 1914 as the first nature park in Central Europe.
-The grandiose nature of the Engadin presents itself as calm as the flapping of an eagle's wings.
+The grandiose nature of the Engadin presents itself as calm as the flap of an eagle's wings.

-From Zernez the valley becomes narrower, the Inn wilder.
-After a hearty incline, you reach the picture-book village of Guarda and the diverse terraced landscape in the Lower Engadine.
-In Scuol you can smell the mineral springs by the iron taste of the well water, the thermal bath redeems the tired muscles.
-Small enchanted villages on the sun terraces of the dry valley bear witness to early settlement.
-According to Martina, the Inn rages in a gorge before it is allowed to escape to Tyrol at the eerie castle bridge Finstermünz.
+From Zernez, the valley narrows, the Inn wilder.
+After a hearty climb you reach the picture-book village of Guarda and the diverse terraced landscape in the Lower Engadine.
+In Scuol you can smell the mineral springs by the iron taste of the well water, the thermal bath relieves the tired muscles.
+Small enchanted villages on the sun terraces of the Trockental bear witness to early settlement.
+According to Martina, the Inn rages in a gorge before it is allowed to escape into Tyrol at the eerie Finstermünz castle bridge.

 Attention: At higher altitudes, rough or swampy paths are possible.

 Attention: Busy main road Maloja–Sils.
 Busy main road Martina–Landesgrenze.
 In some cases, however, the route runs along rough natural roads.

 Stage 1: Maloja - La Punt: Crystal clear Upper Engadine lakes, a wreath of imposing snow peaks, elegant beautiful and boisterous realms in St. Moritz, an ice-cold, rushing Inn, clear and fresh air and traditional-decorative sgraffiti on the Engadine windows.